Interacting diffusions and trees of excursions: convergence and comparison: Convergence to the virgin island model

 First we consider the case that the process is away from $0$ at time $t_1$.
-The following estimate shows that we may discard immigration after time $t_1$.
-The moment estimate of Lemma~\ref{l:first_moment_estimate} implies that
+The following equation~\eqref{eq:no_immig} shows that we may discard immigration after time $t_1$.
+For this, note that the moment estimate of Lemma \ref{l:first_moment_estimate} implies that